edgarpesguerrajr/Final-Project-Group2/README.md

 ## Features

+Note that all of the features/request, with the exception of change student, and terminate will generate a text file containing the data requested.
+In instances that the text file is already generated, then the text file will be rewritten.

 - #### Start Feature

 Acts as a log in system of the program.
 Prompts user for student level (U, G, or B).
 Automatically assign bachelor (BS) as the degree if undergraduate (U).
 If graduate (G), prompts for student degree (M, D, B0).
 Finally, prompts for student ID.
 The program checks user inputs validity.
 If input is, invalid the program prompts again until a valid input is given.
 As a last validity check, the program ensures that the given student information exists in studentDetails.csv.
-If the student indeed exists in, then redirects to main menu (menu feature).
+If the student indeed exists, then redirects to main menu (menu feature).

 ![Start Feature](/img/start-feature.PNG)